-Ron is currently the senior vice president of Soliant and has been with the company for more than 27 years now.
+Ron is currently the executive vice president of Soliant and has been with the company for more than 28 years now.
 He oversees our nursing and allied health division and has been with Soliant since its small beginnings in the early 90s.
 He’s an integral part of our organization, and not only hosts trainings for our groups but manages company events and continues to run a desk of clients and candidates.
 He is experienced in contract placement, recruiting, permanent placement and internet recruiting within the healthcare industry.
 Ron possesses a Master's degree focused on Strategic Management and Entrepreneurship from Georgia State University.
 Don’t forget to check out the rest of his blogs!

 A medical technologist, also known as a medical laboratory scientist, med tech or lab tech, usually works in the laboratory of a hospital or in an independent laboratory that services hospitals or medical offices.
 Although medical technologists perform their work behind the scenes and rarely come in contact with patients or physicians, their work plays a vital role in diagnosis and treatment of diseases and provides answers to life or death questions practically every day.